Immediately Following a Tailbone Injury

 Though it is small, the coccyx is a fully functioning component of the musculoskeletal system.
 It works in conjunction with the muscles, ligaments, and bones of the pelvis, which are in place to protect and support the pelvic organs.
 The tailbone also provides stable anchorage points for ligaments and muscles, supporting our ability to walk upright and carry ourselves.

 Because of its large role in keeping us structurally upright, even a bruise to this small bone makes us feel extreme amounts of pain.
+It can affect your quality of sleep, your ability to exercise, and your overall quality of life.
+If you are in need of broken tailbone treatment, or treatment for general tailbone pain, see a specialist for a thorough evaluation.
+You do not have to live in pain.

 Causes of a Tailbone Injury